 Together with Bonteboks at Platboom Beach, South Africa

-When Bob and I set off from Cape Point at Cape of Good Hope in search of the distant stretch of glistening white sand seen from the lookout, we were in for a big surprise and a treat!
+When Bob and I set off from Cape Point at the Cape of Good Hope in South Africa in search of the distant stretch of glistening white sand seen from the lookout, we were in for a big surprise and a treat when we spotted a small herd of bonteboks.

-What we discovered was a unique landscape of unspoiled sand dunes, timeless in its beauty.
+At the beginning of our short hike we discovered a unique landscape of unspoiled sand dunes, timeless in its beauty.

-Running parallel to Platboom Beach, the dune system is a result of wind-driven sand.
+Running parallel to Platboom Beach on the Atlantic Ocean, the dune system is a result of wind-driven sand.

 The concentric nature of ripples on the upwind side of the nearest dune was mesmerizing in its perfection.